learn-co-curriculum/dsc-tuning-neural-networks-intro-v2-4/README.md

 ## Summary

-In this section, you'll extend your deep learning knowledge by learning about regularizing and optimizing your neural network models.
+In this section, you'll extend your deep learning knowledge by learning about regularization and optimizing your neural network models.